SimonDar/Fikse-Kodeprosjekt/README.md

     The `FiksePage.tsx` serves as the landing page.
 It features interactive elements next to the phrase "Vi gjør det enkelt og raskt å fikse" and includes a button that takes users to the payment page.

   - **HvaSkjer.tsx**:
-    An informative page, potentially providing updates or news related to the services offered.
+    An informative page.

   - **HerErVi.tsx**:
     This page includes an interactive list of drop-off locations and an email newsletter sign-up.
 The sign-up form clears after successful subscription.

   - **OmOss.tsx**:
-    An informative page that provides details about the Fikse service.
+    An informative page.

   - **ForReparis.tsx**:
-    A dedicated page for referees.
+    An informative page with an email button.

   - **ForRetail.tsx**:
-    A page specifically for retail partners or customers.

-  - **Popup.tsx**:
-    An informative page that provides details about the popup events.
+    An informative page with an email button.

 - **App.tsx**
   The `App.tsx` file serves as the root component from which everything else branches out.
-It typically contains the main application logic, routing, and layout structure.

 - **index.css**
   The main CSS file that includes global styles for the application.

 - **main.tsx**
   The entry point of the application, where the React app is initialized and rendered.

-- **vite-env.d.ts**
-  This file includes TypeScript definitions for the Vite environment, ensuring proper type checking and IntelliSense support during development.

 # Firebase